How to Dissolve an LLC in Arizona? (Step by Step Guide)

 Although tax clearance is not necessary (only corporations and foreign LLCs need the Tax Clearance Certificate), it is recommended to close various tax accounts belonging to your LLC.

-Step 6: File Arizona Articles of Dissolution
+Step 4: File Articles or Certificate of Dissolution

 LLC Articles of Dissolution (Articles of Termination) are filed with the Arizona Corporation Commission .
 The LLC Articles of Dissolution is a form needed to dissolve an LLC and are available on the Arizona Corporation Commission website.

 Arizona Corporation Commission charges a $35 filing fee for the Articles of Dissolution.
-The money is payable to Corporate Filings Section, 1300 W. Washington St.
+The money is payable to the Corporate Filings Section, 1300 W. Washington St.